jxnl/blog/docs/writing/posts/consulting-marketting.md

 Investing in high-quality content creation has proven to be highly effective, thanks to my collaboration with my writer, Joseph.

 ## How Do I Close Leads Using Situational Assessments?

+!!! note "The numbers"

+  In the past 3 months I have been able to close about 1000% of the situational assessments I write, Based on the 6-8 inbounds per month, maybe 2-3 result in an accessment.
+I've increased my prices significantly lower the amount of inbound I get.

 When it comes to closing leads, I rely on the situational assessment framework outlined in Alan Weiss's book, "The Consulting Bible."
 This framework helps me structure my proposals and communicate value to potential clients.